Harmonics on Mallet Percussion Instruments

 [2] Related pitches that speak above this fundamental are called overtones.
 The 1st overtone would be the 2nd partial of the bar's harmonic series.

-[4] The harmonic series that can be found in nature and that can be produced by many instruments follows a pattern above the fundamental: 1 octave — 1 octave and perfect fifth — 2 octaves — 2 octaves and major third — 2 octaves and perfect fifth — 2 octaves and minor* 7th — 3 octaves — and more...
+[4] The harmonic series that can be found in nature and that can be produced by many instruments follows a specific pattern above the fundamental: 1 octave — 1 octave and perfect fifth — 2 octaves — 2 octaves and major third — 2 octaves and perfect fifth — 2 octaves and minor* 7th — 3 octaves — and more...

 [5] The harmonic series produced on mallet percussion instruments are not the same as the above series.
 Due to this, bars are often tuned in a way where the overtones are harmonically pleasant, desirable, etc. (This may differ from one culture to another.)

 It is most practical to obtain one unique pitch per bar with harmonics, but it is occasionally possible to produce more.
+As with normal playing, appropriate mallets should be considered.
+Playing harmonics will not damage an instrument, but improper mallets may negatively affect an instrument.

 Information Below for: Glockenspiel, Marimba, Vibraphone, Xylophone

 It is most practical to obtain one unique pitch per bar with harmonics, but it is occasionally possible to produce more.
+As with normal playing, appropriate mallets should be considered.
+Playing harmonics will not damage an instrument, but improper mallets may negatively affect an instrument.

 Information Below for: Glockenspiel, Marimba, Vibraphone, Xylophone